coinfloor/API/WEB-API-README.md

-Web API
+***DEPRECATED – please use the [BIST API][BIST]***
 =======

+## Web API

-Coinfloor's web API allows users to make full use of the Coinfloor platform and [WebSocket API][] in a standard HTTP request/response fashion, using a user ID, API key, and password for authentication.
+Coinfloor's web API allows users to make full use of the Coinfloor platform and [WebSocket API] in a standard HTTP request/response fashion, using a user ID, API key, and password for authentication.

 ---
-# Security
+## Security

-Due to the security credentials being sent with each request (over SSL), use of the web API entails greater exposure than use of the public-key authentication in our [WebSocket API][].
+Due to the security credentials being sent with each request (over SSL), use of the web API entails greater exposure than use of the public-key authentication in our [WebSocket API].

-# Authentication credentials
+## Authentication credentials

 Authentication credentials are passed in these HTTP request headers:
 ```text